zetifinance/main-website-2023-fork/content/pages/future-of-finance.md

         image_dark: /img/the-times-logo.png
     intro:
       heading: The Future of Finance
-  - type: testimonials
+  - type: text
-    intro:
+    main:
       rich_editor: >-
-        #### Thursday 5th October
+        #### **Businesses are caught between a rock and a hard place, needing to

-        **Businesses are caught between a rock and a hard place, needing to update vehicle fleets while facing eyewatering costs for new EVs.
+        update vehicle fleets while facing eyewatering costs for new EVs.
 That’s where an investment opportunity lies.**

         The green revolution is gathering pace – and quickly.
 Climate and clean and green tech is a booming market, with more than [$495 billion invested in the sector in 2022](https://www.statista.com/statistics/186807/worldwide-investment-in-sustainable-energy-since-2004/) – a number reaching new records every year.

         There’s a recognition that green investment is beneficial to investors across the world.
 It provides environmental, social and governance (ESG) benefits, while signalling to investors and customers alike that your business acknowledges the climate crisis – and more importantly, is doing something to help.
 Most investors have pursued renewable power projects or green energy investments to fund, often seen as the low hanging fruit for investors.